L-Colin/Linear-A-decipherment-programme/README.md

 # Linear-A-decipherment-programme
 A Linear A decipherment programme written in Python language

+The main python libraries used include
+   - PyQt5
+   - pandas
+   - openpyxl
+   -
 This is a guide for users of the Linear A decipherment programme

 ## Overview